 About

 Holly Holsinger has been a Cleveland theatre artist for twenty-five years.
 She has created over twenty original plays, subsequently carrying the works to fruition as performer or director.
-Holly is currently working on Marie Curie Horror Story, a short play which examines the tragedies and triumphs of the life of Marie Curie as she comes face to face with the realities of her radioactive discovery.
+Holly recently returned from Busan South Korea where she performed in the world premiere of My Dear, Helen by Hyeja Ju at the Global Women Performing Arts Festival.
+She also presented her original work, Marie Curie Horror Story at the BorderLight Fringe.
+Her solo performance Frankenstein’s Wake, co-created with Raymond Bobgan, at Cleveland Public Theatre (CPT) has toured to New York, New Orleans, Chicago, and London, and was featured at the Grotowski at Irvine and Beyond Conference at UC Irvine.
 Holsinger co-wrote (with Chris Seibert) and directed Ancestra at Cleveland Public Theatre (CPT), a play about women’s rights in Ohio, which grew from community explorations and historical research.
 Another recent work, Insomnia: The Waking of Herselves, co-created (with Chris Seibert and Raymond Bobgan) and performed at CPT and North American Cultural Laboratory, examines concepts of female identity and “wholeness.”
-Her original one-woman performance (created with Raymond Bobgan), Frankenstein’s Wake, received critical raves and audience acclaim in New York, Cleveland, Chicago, London and New Orleans, and was featured at the Grotowski at Irvine and Beyond Conference at UC Irvine, and the Freedom and Focus Conference in London.

 Holsinger’s work has been described by critics as “magic,” “captivating,” and “a tour de force.”
 Her performance in the groundbreaking work Blue Sky Transmission: A Tibetan Book of the Dead (at CPT and La Mama ETC in New York) also earned her rave reviews, most notably in American Theatre Magazine.
 Holsinger’s work has been featured in Canadian Theatre Review, Theatre Journal and in Lisa Wolford’s book Grotowski’s Objective Drama Research.
 She has performed throughout the United States, as well as Canada, Romania, Belgium, and Brazil, and has shared her performance research with artists in Denmark, Colombia, and Spain, and Ireland.